seanwhs/Tutorials/NextJS/Greymatter-LMS/4-Progress-Transaction-Engine.md

   // useOptimistic gives us a temporary, client-only copy of completedIds
   // that updates INSTANTLY on user interaction, without waiting for the
   // server.
-This directly implements the "Optimistic-First Execution"
-  // principle — UI latency is capped at the speed of client-side execution
+React automatically reconciles this back to the real
+  // `initialCompletedIds` value whenever that prop changes, and silently
+  // discards the optimistic value if the enclosing action throws or the
-  // using React 19 transition features, rather than a full round trip [1]. const [optimisticCompletedIds, addOptimisticCompletedId] = useOptimistic(
+  // component re-renders with fresh data. const [optimisticCompletedIds, addOptimisticCompletedId] = useOptimistic(
     initialCompletedIds,
     (currentIds: string[], newLessonId: string) => {